abdolence/rust-struct-builder/README.md

 ## Motivation
 A derive macros to support a builder pattern for Rust:
-- Everything except `Option<>` fields in structs are required, so you don't need any additional attributes to indicate it, and the presence of required params is checked at the compile time (not at the runtime).
+- Everything except `Option<>` fields and explicitly defined `default` attribute in structs are required, so you don't need any additional attributes to indicate it, and the presence of required params is checked at the compile time (not at the runtime).
 - To create new struct instances there is `::new` and an auxiliary init struct definition with only required fields (to compensate the Rust's named params inability).